Frankfort High School (West Virginia)

 Frankfort High School (FHS) is a public high school in Ridgeley, West Virginia, United States.
 It is part of the Mineral County Schools district.

 History

 Frankfort High School was built as a result of the consolidation of Fort Ashby High School and Ridgeley High School, the doors of Frankfort opened in 1976, and the first graduating class was in 1977.
-The high school was headed by Joseph E. Riley for 16 years up until September 2020.
+The high school was headed by Joseph E. Riley for 16 years up until his retirement in September 2020.
 Following his retirement, Riley was succeeded by Orie Pancione.

 In 2022 Frankfort High School was ranked the #9 high school in West Virginia and the #1 high school in the Cumberland, MD Metro Area by U.S. News.

 Academics

 Frankfort High School has one of the highest graduation rates in the entire country at 95%.
 The high school also boasts impressive reading and math comprehension levels at 64% for reading and 43% for math, compared to the national averages of 34% and 26% respectively.

 The school is also consistently above the rest of the country in their SAT and ACT exam scores.
 FHS's average SAT score is 1170 with an average of 580 in Math and 580 in Verbal, compared to the national average of 1051.
 The school's average ACT score is 24 compared to the national score of 20.6.